bigbam974/new-qbcore-KFC-items/README.md

 # new-qbcore-KFC-items
 New qb-core Framework Items

-this is to just getr them into the server you have to make a shop accordingly to the script your using
+this is to just get them into the server you have to make a shop accordingly to the script your using

 join discords for support